Shark Refuge Areas

 - No shark, skate or ray of any kind (other than elephantfish) may be taken.

-- Using set lines (longlines and droplines) is prohibited in Shark Refuge Areas.
+- Using set lines and auxiliary fishing gear is prohibited in Shark Refuge Areas.

-- Using mullet nets is prohibited in Shark Refuge Areas.
+- Using mullet nets is prohibited in Shark Refuge Areas and other netting restrictions may apply.

 - Where permitted, gillnets may only be set for up to 2 hours.